gdelgiovine/BasicDALWisejControls/README.md

 NOTE: The app use Crystal Reports.
-The modules are referenced by BasicDALWisejControls as Nuget packages but is required to install the Crystal Reports to edit the report and of cours the Crystal Report for Viewing the report on deploy machine :-)
+The modules are referenced by BasicDALWisejControls as Nuget packages but is required to install the Crystal Reports to edit the report and the Crystal Report for Viewing the report on deploy machine :-)

 Crystal Report for Visual Studio is free.